Residence permit

 Pay the real estate transfer tax

 A legal check of the property is carried out.
-After receiving positive results, you pay a real estate transfer tax.
+After receiving positive results, investors pay a real estate transfer tax.

 5